ring-lang/ring/tools/README.md

 * CLOC		  : Count lines of code
 * String2Constant : Convert string literals in source code to constants
 * Help2Wiki	  : Convert text files in Ring documentation to WikiBooks
+* TryRingOnline   : Application similar to RingREPL for WebAssembly